 What are sugar alcohols?
 And how they’re different than sugar

 I get a lot of questions about sugar alcohols.
-People want to know if these sugar substitutes are a healthy way to satisfy your sweet tooth.
+People want to know whether these sugar substitutes are a healthy way to satisfy a sweet tooth, and the words “sugar” and “alcohol” certainly don’t imply fitness and well-being at first glance.

 But the truth is, sugar alcohols are neither sugar nor alcohol.
-They’re a class of sweet carbohydrates with fewer calories—and fewer health risks—than sugar.
+They’re a class of sweet carbohydrates with fewer calories and health risks than sugar.
+And although they taste sweet, they’re not digested and metabolized like glucose, fructose, sucrose, and other compounds we broadly call “sugar.”

 What Is Sugar?

-The term “sugar” can refer to many molecules.
+The term “sugar” can refer to many molecules—glucose, fructose, sucrose, high-fructose corn syrup, and more.
 When someone talks about blood sugar, for instance, they’re talking about glucose.
-This molecule is also how plants store energy as carbohydrates.
+This molecule is the same carbohydrate that plants store for later use as energy.
+But when people say “pass the sugar,” they’re typically talking about sucrose—a combination of glucose and another simple sugar, fructose.

-High fructose corn syrup is the primary source of added sugar in the American diet.
-Our continued consumption of this high-calorie goo is linked to obesity, diabetes, and a range of other health problems.
+High-fructose corn syrup (HFCS) is the other main form of added sugar (aka “refined sugar”).
+Similarly to sucrose, HFCS is a blend of glucose and fructose.
+The main different is that it’s higher in fructose and comes in liquid form to sweeten sports drinks, fruit juices, sodas, and other sugary beverages.
+Being the primary source of added sugar in the American diet, HFCS is troublingly prevalent.
+Our whopping consumption of this high-calorie goo is linked to obesity, diabetes, and a range of other health problems.

 There are a few reasons why high sugar intakes are problematic.
 The first is that refined sugar provides a hit of empty, non-satiating calories.
 You can eat (or drink) sugar almost all day and not get full.
 Not ideal for weight loss or weight maintenance.